UK Government Increases AR6 Contracts for Difference Budget by Over 50%

 The budget increase comes ahead of next week's sealed bidding window, where developers will submit proposals for 15-year contracts.
 The allocation for wind in Pot 3 has been raised to £1.1 billion, up from the £800 million previously allocated in March by the former Conservative government.

-For Pot 1, which includes onshore wind and solar technologies, the budget has been increased by £65 million to a total of £185 million.
+For Pot 1, which includes onshore wind and technologies, the budget has been increased by £65 million to a total of £185 million.
 Pot 2, designated for emerging technologies such as floating wind and tidal, has received an additional £165 million, bringing its total to £270 million.

 Energy Secretary Ed Miliband commented on the changes, stating, “Last year's auction round was a catastrophe, with zero offshore wind secured, and delaying our move away from expensive fossil fuels to energy independence.
 Instead, we are backing industry to build in Britain, with this year's auction getting its biggest budget yet.”